JTCozart/css-adwall-overrides/README.md

 ## How To use

-- Install the stylus add-op for chrome, brave or firefox.
+- Install the stylus add-on for chrome, brave or firefox.
 - Navigate to the site that has the ad-block ad-wall that you wish to disable (this usually shows up in the form of a non-scrollable page)
 - Add the CSS overrides from the desired site folders in this repo and refresh the page.

 ### Alternative Setup - Imports everything
-- Install the stylus add-op for chrome, brave or firefox.
+- Install the stylus add-on for chrome, brave or firefox.
 - Manage styles in stylish and choose retreive backup
 - Import the stylish_import file found in the root directory.